Diversity Innovation Grants FAQ

 How are awardees selected?

-Winners will be selected by the DIG working group, which is comprised of Diversity Leadership Council (DLC) members and key stakeholders from JHU and JHHS.
+Final winners will be selected by the DIG selection committee, which is comprised of Diversity Leadership Council members from JHU and JHHS.
 Specifically, once the idea is posted, it can receive votes up to and until the challenge end date.
-At the time of review by the working group, submissions receiving the highest and second highest number of votes will receive funding.
-In addition, a select number of the remaining vote recipients will receive funding.

 Who can participate?